hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/logbook-voidlight-armada.md

   - velvet-chains
 ---

-# 🏴‍☠️ Captain’s Logbook ✨⛓️🔥
-*"Every star in the Ebonverse has its own story; I simply write them down before they forget to ask permission to shine."*
+> *"Every star in the Ebonverse has its own story; I simply write them down before they forget to ask permission to shine."*

 ---